Check if you have to pay a debt

 - think the property is temporarily exempt, for example if it’s been left empty because it’s been repossessed, or someone has died or is in hospital

 If you think you need to challenge a council tax bill you should contact your local council.
-You can check who your local council is on GOV.UK if you need to.
+You can find your local council on mygov.scot.

 If you’re not sure if you’re liable for a council tax bill, contact your nearest Citizens Advice.